 One of the nonfree programs that make it hard for many people to use completely free software operating systems is Adobe Flash.
-There are several free software projects aiming to replace the Flash interpreter, one of them is an FSF high priority project.
+There are several free software projects aiming to replace the Flash interpreter, one of them used to be an FSF high priority project.
 I don’t believe that developing such programs will significantly help people stop using nonfree software.
 (While hardware compatibility issues resulting from free drivers requiring nonfree firmware are well-known and probably more noticeable, they can be easily avoided by buying appropriate hardware, it’s not hard.
 There are social issues that make people use the same websites as their friends, but not the same computer hardware.)

 While Flash has many uses, both as a Web browser plugin and for desktop applications, I will focus on its common use for video players on websites like YouTube.